 3.2 Powers.
 The Society shall also have such powers as are now

 or may hereafter be granted by the Nonprofit Corporation Act of the

 State of Minnesota.

-4.1 Active Members.
-Active membership is open to those actively
+4.1 Individual Members.
+Individual Membership is open to those actively

-engaged in brewing, malting or related fields.
-Only active members shall
+engaged in brewing science, brewing, malting or related industries.
+Only Individual Members shall

 be entitled to vote for Society officers and on other issues which come

 4.2 Student Members.
 Those enrolled full-time in a recognized